 Get out your Pen and Paper!

-While the legislators in these states are well intentioned (they have an interest in protecting the rights of consumers and improving access to housing), in some cases the impact of these laws and ordinances is that rental housing providers are left with a limited set of information for use in determining potential financial and safety risks to their communities.
+While the legislators in these states are well-intentioned, these laws can cause impediments for rental housing providers.
+Occasionally, the impact of these laws and ordinances is that rental housing providers have an inadequate amount of information to determine potential financial and safety risks to their communities.

 Ban the Box

 Starting with one of the more basic limitations, “Ban the Box” laws prohibit landlords from inquiring about an applicant’s previous criminal history.
 Some cities have enacted ordinances that limit a landlord’s inquiry about criminal histories until after the housing provider has first determined that the applicant is legally eligible to rent and is qualified based on rental and housing criteria.

 The below cities have passed some form of Ban the Box law:

 - Richmond, CA (effective December 2016)

 - Cook County, IL (passed and will be effective October 2019)

 Restricted Use of Public Records

 Many of these ordinances and some additional state laws further restrict housing providers (or in some cases only affordable housing providers) from using specific criminal offenses, crimes that are older than specified time frames, and criminal charges that did not result in a conviction.
 Additionally, other laws restrict housing providers from using eviction records, tax liens, and/or civil judgments as a factor in their rental housing decisions.